Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Migration.md

 ### `Lombiq.Tests.UI.Extensions.ShortcutsUITestContextExtensions`

 The following extension methods result in the same and no breaking change in the signatures, but they behave a bit differently.
-Using `WebApplicationFactory` opened the possibility to use OC services directly instead of using `Controller Actions` invoked from browser navigation.
+Using `WebApplicationFactory` opened the possibility to use OC services directly instead of using `Controller Actions` invoked by browser navigation.

-This means that the extension methods below no longer result in browser navigation.
+This means that calling the extension methods below no longer results in browser navigation.

 - `SetUserRegistrationTypeAsync`
 - `CreateUserAsync`